BrainAnnex/life123/README.md

 and prompt you to create a virtual environment as specified.

 Then:
-1. edit the folder names in the top-level batch file `quicklab.bat`, based on your local folder (one-time operation)
+1. edit the folder names in the top-level batch file `quick.bat`, based on your local folder (one-time operation)
-2. just type `quicklab` in the *Terminal tab* at the bottom of PyCharm (not to be confused with the "Python Console" tab!)
+2. just type `quick` in the *Terminal tab* at the bottom of PyCharm (not to be confused with the "Python Console" tab!)

 That's it!
 A new browser tab will open, and you can review and run the `experiments` notebooks from within JupyterLab!